-The total pension liability for the VRS Teacher Retirement Plan was based on an actuarial valuation as of June 30,2014, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2015.
+The total pension liability for the VRS Teacher Retirement Plan was based on an actuarial valuation as of June 30,2015, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2016.

-Actuarial Assumptions

-Inflation 2.5 percent

-Salary increases, including Inflation 3.5 percent - 5.95 percent

-Investment rate of return 7.0 Percent, net of pension plan investment

-expense, including inflation

-Mortality rates: 14% of deaths are assumed to be service related

-Largest 10- Non-LEOS:

-- Pre-Retirement RP-2000 Employee Mortality Table Projected

-with Scale AA to 2020 with males set forward

-4 years and females were set back 2 years.

-- Post-Retirement RP-2000 Combined Mortality Table Projected

-with Scale AA to 2020 with males set forward

-1 year.

-- Post-Disablement RP-2000 Disability Life Mortality Table Projected to

-2020 with males set back 3 years and no provision

-for future mortality improvement.

-All Others (non 10 Largest) Non-LEOS:

-- Pre-Retirement RP-2000 Employee Mortality Table Projected

-with Scale AA to 2020 with males set forward 4

-years and females were set back 2 years.

-- Post-Retirement RP-2000 Combined Mortality Table Projected

-with Scale AA to 2020 with males set forward 1

-year.

-- Post-Disablement RP-2000 Disability Life Mortality Table Projected

-to 2020 with males set back 3 years and no

-provision for future mortality improvement
+Actuarial Assumptions Inflation 2.5 percent Salary increases, including Inflation 3.5 percent - 5.95 percent Investment rate of return 7.0 Percent, net of pension plan investment expense, including inflation Mortality rates: - Pre-Retirement RP-2000 Employee Mortality Table Projected with Scale AA to 2020 with males set back 3 years and females were set back 5 years. - Post-Retirement RP-2000 Combined Mortality Table Projected with Scale AA to 2020 with males set back 2 years and females set back 3 years. - Post-Disablement RP-2000 Disability Life Mortality Table Projected to 2020 with males set back 1 year and no provision for future mortality improvement.
 Administrative expenses as a percent of the market value of assets for the last experience study were found to be approximately 0.06% of the market assets for all of the VRS plans.
 This would provide an assumed investment return rate for GASB purposes of slightly more than the assumed 7.0%.
 However, since the difference was minimal, and a more conservative 7.0% investment return assumption provided a projected plan net position that exceeded the projected benefit payments, the long-term expected rate of return on investments was assumed to be 7.0% to simplify preparation of pension liabilities.

-The actuarial assumptions used in the June 30, 2014 valuation were based on the results of an actuarial experience study for the four-year period from July 1, 2008 through June 30, 2012.
+The actuarial assumptions used in the June 30, 2015 valuation were based on the results of an actuarial experience study for the four-year period from July 1, 2008 through June 30, 2012.